signaldust/bunny-jit/README.md

 ### Patching calls

-You can also change stub targets later by calling `Module::patchStub()` with the index of a previously compiled stub and a new target address.
+You can also change far call stub targets later by calling `Module::patchStub()` with the index of a previously compiled stub and a new target address.
 The stub target will be updated (in executable code) next time either `Module::patch()` or `Module::load()` is called.
 Note that "bad things will happen"(tm) if you try to patch a procedure that is not actually a stub (we don't check this in any way).